New Brunswick Route 605

 Route 605 is a 14.7 km long north–south secondary highway in the eastern portion of New Brunswick, Canada.

-The route starts at Route 104 in Millville north of the town of Nackawic.
+The route starts at Route 104 in Nackawic-Millville.
 The road travels southwest through the community of Maple Ridge and past Temperance Vale and Pinder.
-The road passes the southern terminus of Route 595 and follows the east side of the Nackawic River before ending at Route 105 in Nackawic.
+The road passes the southern terminus of Route 595 and follows the east side of the Nackawic River before ending at Route 105 in Nackawic-Millville.